bangkokrb/codewars.info/index.md

 Try this test.
 1. don't read the question below yet.
 2. get your favourite editor and language ready to go
-3. turn your phone off and ensure no interuptions for 20min
+3. turn your phone off and ensure no interruptions.
 4. set a timer.... now
 5. Read the question - <a class="btn btn-primary" data-toggle="collapse" href="#testquestion" role="button" aria-expanded="false" aria-controls="testquestion">Show Question</a>
-6. Write code now to print your answer
+6. Write code now to generate the answer.
+No AI/copilot.
 7. if you got the right answer write down your time. if not, keep going. - <a class="btn btn-primary" data-toggle="collapse" href="#testanswer" role="button" aria-expanded="false" aria-controls="testanswer">Show Answer</a>
 8. Share this with a friend and see if you did it quicker than them.
 9. Easy right?
 Come join us [codewars.info](https://codewars.info)